The information below outlines the upcoming changes to DSWA’s Recycling Drop-Off Program

 - #7 Mixed plastics various containers.
 Cartons and aseptic containers- juice boxes, orange juice and milk cartons.

-As well as, Household Batteries, Motor Oil, Oil Filters, and Textiles.
+As well as, Household Batteries, Motor Oil and Oil Filters.
 These types of materials will continue to be collected in separate containers due to their size or special nature.

 Please note that the Recycling Drop-off Centers are provided for use by Delaware residents for household recycling only.
 Businesses wishing to recycle should contact ReCommunity at 302-778-9793 to set up an account for dropping off recyclables or contact a commercial trash/recycling hauler to set up a contract for the collection of recyclables.